MidnaPeach/neonwave.vim/README.md

 #neonwave
 A *very* retro styled syntax highlighting for our beloved editor, "The Vim."
 It looks best using [justinmk's vim-syntax-extras](https://github.com/justinmk/vim-syntax-extra)!
+(As does everything else.)

 ###Preview